-In the December 15 elections, under a formula designed to enhance Sunni representation, each province contributed a pre-determined number of seats to the new "Council of Representatives."
+In the December 15 elections, under a formula designed to enhance Sunni representation, each province contributed a pre-determined number of seats to the new "Council of Representatives" (COR).
 Of the 275-seat body, 230 seats were allocated this way, and there were 45 "compensatory" seats for entities that did not win provincial seats but garnered votes nationwide, or which would have won additional seats had the election constituency been the whole nation.
 A total of 361 political "entities" registered: 19 of them were coalition slates (comprising 125 different political parties), and 342 were other "entities" (parties or individual persons).
 About 7,500 candidates spanned all entities.

 Most notably for U.S. policy, major Sunni slates competed.
 Most prominent was the three-party "Iraqi Concord Front," comprising the IIP, the National Dialogue Council, and the Iraqi People's General Council.
-The UIA slate formally included Sadr's faction as well as other hard line Shiite parties Fadila (Virtue) and Iraqi Hizballah.
+The UIA slate formally included Sadr's faction as well as other hard line Shiite parties Fadila (Virtue).
 Ahmad Chalabi's Iraqi National Congress ran separately.
 Former Prime Minister Iyad al-Allawi's mostly secular 15-party "Iraqi National" slate was broader than his January list, incorporating not only his Iraq National Accord but also several smaller secular parties.
 The Kurdish alliance slate was little changed from January.

 Violence was minor (about 30 incidents) as Sunni insurgents, supporting greater Sunni representation in parliament, facilitated the voting.
 However, results suggest that voters chose lists representing their sects and regions, not secular lists.
 The table gives results that were court-certified on February 10, 2006.
-According to the constitution: within 15 days of certification (by February 25), the Council of Representatives was to convene to select a speaker and two deputy speakers.
-The Council first convened on March 16, but without selecting these or any other positions.
-After choosing a speaker the Council was to select (no deadline specified, but a thirty-day deadline for the choice after subsequent Council elections), a presidency council for Iraq (President and two deputies).
+According to the constitution: within 15 days of certification (by February 25), the COR was to convene to select a speaker and two deputy speakers.
+The COR first convened on March 16, but without selecting these or any other positions.
+After choosing a speaker the COR was to select (no deadline specified, but a thirty-day deadline for the choice after subsequent COR elections), a presidency council for Iraq (President and two deputies).
 Those choices required a 2/3 vote of the Council.
-Within another 15 days, the presidency council (by consensus of its three officials) was to designate the "nominee of the [Council] bloc with the largest number" as Prime Minister, the post that has executive power.
-Within another 30 days, the prime minister designate was to name a cabinet for approval by majority vote of the Council.
+Within another 15 days, the presidency council (by consensus of its three officials) was to designate the "nominee of the [COR] bloc with the largest number" as Prime Minister, the post that has executive power.
+Within another 30 days, the prime minister designate was to name a cabinet for approval by majority vote.

-With 181 seats combined (nearly two thirds of the Council), the UIA and the Kurds were well positioned to continue their governing alliance.
-However, their alliance frayed when the Kurds, Sunnis, and Alawi block protested the UIA's February 12 nomination of Jafari to continue as Prime Minister.
-In March 2006, attempting to promote comity, Iraqi leaders agreed to a U.S. proposal to form extra-constitutional economic and security councils including all factions.
+With 181 seats combined (nearly two thirds of the COR), the UIA and the Kurds were positioned to continue their governing alliance, but this alliance frayed when the Kurds, Sunnis, and Allawi bloc opposed the UIA's February 12 nomination of Jafari to continue as Prime Minister.
 On April 20, Jafari agreed to step aside, breaking the logjam.
-On April 22, the Council of Representatives approved Talabani to continue as president, Abd al-Mahdi to continue as a deputy president, and another deputy president, Concord Front/IIP leader Tariq al-Hashimi.
-National Dialogue Front figure Mahmoud Mashhadani was chosen Council speaker, with deputies Khalid al-Attiya (UIA/Shiite) and Arif Tayfour, a KDP activist (continuing in that post).
-Senior Da'wa Party figure Jawad al-Maliki was named Prime Minister.
+Another senior Da'wa Party figure, Jawad al-Maliki, was nominated Prime Minister instead.
 Maliki, who was in exile in Syria during Saddam's rule, is considered a Shiite hardliner, although he now professes non-sectarianism.
+On April 22, the COR approved Talabani to continue as president, and two deputy presidents - SCIRI's Adel Abd al-Mahdi (incumbent) and Concord Front/IIP leader Tariq al-Hashimi.
+National Dialogue Front figure Mahmoud Mashhadani, a Sunni hardliner, was chosen COR speaker, with deputies Khalid al-Attiya (UIA/Shiite) and Arif Tayfour, a KDP activist (incumbent).